200 km/h in the Wrong Lane: Commercial performance

-In the United States, the album debuted at number thirty-six on the chart.
-The album then rose to thirteen, selling 51,000 copies in its second week becoming the best-gaining sales of that week end. staying in the charts for thirty-three weeks in total.
+In the United States, the album debuted at number thirty-six and peaked at thirteen, selling 51,000 copies in its second week becoming the best-gaining sales of that week end.
+It stayed in the charts for thirty-three weeks in total.
 In October 2005, the album sold 760,000 copies in North America, according to Nielsen Soundscan.
-As of a 2012 Niselen SoundScan update, the album has sold 831,000 copies there, becoming the group's best selling album there and was certified gold by Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
+As of a 2012, the album had sold 831,000 copies there, becoming the group's best selling album and being certified gold by Recording Industry Association of America (RIAA) for shipments of 500,000 copies.

 The album debuted at number nineteen on the Australian Albums Chart on 30 March 2003, the highest debut of that week.
 It remained in the top forty until its tenth week, where it dropped to forty-four and stayed for eleven runs.
 The album entered at number nine on the New Zealand Albums Chart, becoming the second highest charting album of that week and the group's only top ten studio album.
 The album descended all its way to number thirty-eight and stayed at total of twelve runs through the chart.
 In Japan, the album sold more than 300,000 copies in just two days, making them the most successful Eastern European act to have the most sales in a week.
-As of 2010, the album has sold over 5 million copies worldwide.
+As of 2010, the album has sold over five million copies worldwide.

 10th Anniversary Edition

-In October 2012, the group's previous record labels Interscope and Cherrytree Records announced they would be re-releasing the album under the name 200 km/h in the Wrong Lane: 10 Year Anniversary Edition, as recognition of a ten-year anniversary from the original version.
-The album contains a new song entitled "A Simple Motion", which is the English version of their Russian single, "Prostye Dvizheniya".
+In October 2012, the group's previous record labels Interscope and Cherrytree Records announced a 10th anniversary edition, titled 200 km/h in the Wrong Lane: 10 Year Anniversary Edition, as recognition of a ten-year anniversary from the original version.
+The album contains a previously unreleased song entitled "A Simple Motion", which was recorded in 2002.
+The song is the English version of their Russian single, "Prostye Dvizheniya".

-Back in 2008, there was an interview with the duo where they said that there is still an English version of "Prostye Dvizheniya", but it remained unreleased.
-This song is the original 2002 version that was never released.

-The album is remastered along with new remixes as well as the explicit versions of "All the Things She Said", "Show Me Love" and the extended version of "Show Me Love".
-The album features a new artwork that was taken from the 2002 era and was released with a parental advisory sticker on 12 November 2012.
+The album is remastered and includes new remixes, the explicit versions of "All the Things She Said", "Show Me Love" and the extended version of "Show Me Love".
+The album features a new artwork that was taken from around 2002, and was released with a parental advisory sticker on 12 November 2012.
 Not long after its announcement, new artwork was released on the Cherrytree website.
-On 17 September 2012, just two months before the announcement, the album was already released on the iTunes Store digitally.